Porges/ways-to-play/src/games/assault/index.md

 </div>

-### Larger Board
+### Larger Version

 The game has also been played with a larger board.
-In Germany this variant was called called <span lang="de">Grosses Festungs-Spiel</span> (‘large fortress game’).
+In Germany this variant was called <span lang="de">Grosses Festungs-Spiel</span> (‘large fortress game’).
+In the United States the game was patented in 1915 by one Helmuth Dueberg.[@HelmuthDueberg] Milton Bradley later published this game under the name “Three Guardsmen”, and later as “Bataan: The Battle of the Philippines” (1943) and “Three Musketeers” (1950).
+In Canada it was published as “Yellow Peril” by Somerville board games.[@FreedomToPlay p.
+20] In England it was called “Royal Garrison” (published by John Jaques & Son),[@DrawingRoomPlays p.
+274] “Siege” (J. W. Spear & Sons), or “Hungarian Tactics” (Ogilvy).
+It has also been published as “Fortification” and “Transvaal”.[@WarGamesHistory]

+The defender has three pieces which start on the middle and either end of the bottom row of the fortress.
+The attacker has fifty pieces which are placed on all points outside the fortress.
+Play is otherwise the same as Assault.

 {% image src="Grosse_Belagerungsspiel.svg" alt="" %}